il Pomodoro

 Italian cooking's genius, and its challenge, is that it leaves nowhere to hide.
 A pasta dish built on four components cannot absorb the failure of any one of them.
 Tomato-based sauces, in particular, expose the gap between a kitchen that sources with discipline and one that does not.
 The San Marzano versus domestic plum tomato question has a real answer in terms of acidity, sugar content, and texture, and experienced diners notice it.
 This is the editorial claim embedded in il Pomodoro's name: that the sourcing decision is made upstream of the cooking, not as an afterthought.

 Southwest Florida's seasonal rhythms add a useful layer to this.
-Winter brings the leading of Florida's agricultural output, when tomatoes grown in Immokalee and Collier County reach the market with a quality that summer production rarely matches.
+Winter brings the best of Florida's agricultural output, when tomatoes grown in Immokalee and Collier County reach the market with a quality that summer production rarely matches.
 A kitchen paying attention to those cycles will cook differently in February than in August, even within a relatively fixed Italian menu.
 That kind of seasonal responsiveness, modest as it sounds, separates ingredient-led operations from those running a fixed formula year-round.

 For reference, the restaurants that have made ingredient sourcing a genuine competitive credential at the national level, places like Providence in Los Angeles, Addison in San Diego, and The French Laundry in Napa, operate with procurement relationships built over years.
 The principle scales down: a neighborhood Italian restaurant that knows its produce suppliers by name is running a materially different kitchen than one ordering off a broadline distributor catalog.